sdeobpr/FriendManagementApplication/README.md

 # FriendManagementApplication
 This application is used to create friend connection , show all friends , show all common friends , Subscribe to friends update , block friends.

+Solution Apporach : We will maintain all person's data in database table.
+Every person have unique id in database table.
+					We will create 3 graphs.
+					1. Graph for maintaining Friends connection - In this undirected graph we will consider every person's id a node in graph.
+To make friendship connection between
+						2 person , we will create edge between them.
+To fetch friend list we will use Breath First Search algorithm.
+					2. Grapg to maintaining Subscription : Same as point no 1 , we will maintain undirected graph to maintain for subscriptions.
+To fetch list of subscribers we will use Breath First Search algorithm.
+					3. Blocking updates : Same as point no 1 , we will maintain undirected graph to maintain for blocking.
+To fetch list of blocking email ids we will use Breath First Search algorithm.

 Technology Used
 1. Java J2ee  -  Used core java to write business logic.
 User Graphs to store friends ids and Breath First search to search friend connections , Subscription emails etc
 2. Spring Boot - Spring boot supports micro service architecture for rapid development.
 Spring boot support easy for JPA integrations.
 3. in memory H2 database.

 ##Database :
 ###Database consist of 2 tables.